Raw Food Kitchen Essentials

 I’ve used this style of mandoline (pictured) from the beginning, but when I lost the hand guard for my first one, I decided it was time to buy a really fancy stainless steel mandoline, 3 times the price of this.

 And I didn’t like the new one.
 It just didn’t cut as well as this one.
-Any search online for a mandoline will bring up one of these in the first couple of results, but if you have trouble, search for the Joyce Chen mandoline.

 To be honest, I don’t really use this a lot.
 I prefer my peeler to make pasta out of vegetables.
 But I am including it on the list here, because it’s a popular piece of kit.